apason/DEVOPS-WITH-DOCKER-MOOC-2019/part1/1.11/README.md

 The associated Dockerfile is in this directory.

-After building the image with a tab `backend` we need to create the logs.txt in order to mount in as a file.
+After building the image with a tag `backend` we need to create the logs.txt in order to mount in as a file.

     $ touch logs.txt && docker run -p 8000:8000 -v $(pwd)/logs.txt:/app/backend-example-docker/logs.txt -d backend